nicreichelt/100-days-of-code/log.md

 4. **LEARNING**: [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)
 5. **LEARNING**: '[Web Components (LinkedIn Learning)](https://www.linkedin.com/learning/learning-web-components/welcome?u=2045532)'

+### Day 46: January 22, 2020
+**Today's Progress**: Meal Plan App

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+Worked on the 'Edit' Reminder logic.
+Started to refactor the 'add' method to work for add/edit.
+Spent some time on efficiently selecting the element and data selected when editing.
+Will need to add checks to prevent errors, but it is mostly there.
+Need to implement 'update' logic when editing instead of creating a new entry.

 ### Day 45: January 21, 2020
 **Today's Progress**: Meal Plan App